Rickmansworth Young Musician of the Year

 - The judging panel’s decision is final, and no correspondence will be entered into.
 All Finalists will receive a written assessment by the judges after the competition.

-- The winner will receive a trophy, a digital certificate, a cash prize or vouchers, a recording of their performance and, if a suitable standard is reached, a performance opportunity with the Chorleywood Orchestra.
+- The winner will receive a trophy, a digital certificate, a cash prize of £500 (£250 for 2nd place and £125 for 3rd place), a recording of their performance and, if a suitable standard is reached, a performance opportunity with the Chorleywood Orchestra.
 Prizes will also be awarded to the runners up.

 - Disregard of these rules can lead to disqualification at the discretion of Chorleywood Music.